flauberjp/portfolio_001_TrasnformingADesignMockupFileIntoAHtmlSite/README.md

 2. Write your HTML and CSS files, continue to iterate until your work is representative of the design mockup.
 3. Validate your HTML and CSS against the W3C's Validators.

-Videos showing how I achieved that:
+Video showing how I achieved that:

 [![Create a webpage from a design mockup file](https://img.youtube.com/vi/eWM311JWqJ4/0.jpg)](https://youtu.be/eWM311JWqJ4)